top of page

 oustideelmhill_edited_edited.jpg

-Listen to Margaret's letter about affairs at Dragon Hall with Robert Toppes.
-Read by Tim Lenton
+Hear Margaret's letter about mercer Robert Toppes at Dragon Hall.
+Read by Tim Lenton.

-Photography: be creative and develop mindful connections.
-Capture the spirit of the Norwich.
+Be creative with mindful connections.
+Capture the spirit of Norwich.
 All-age and all-abilities.

 #pastonfootprints